Best Silver ETFs to Buy Now

 - Expenses: 0.65%

-Global X Silver Miners ETF (SIL, $27.70) isn't like the first name featured on this list of the best silver ETFs.
+Global X Silver Miners ETF (SIL) is similar to the previous name featured on this list of the best silver ETFs.
 Rather than investing in the metal itself, SIL invests in the companies that pull silver out of the ground.

 Here's what you need to know about mining stocks: These companies extract ore and process it – and if they can do that at a lower price than what they sell that metal for, they produce a profit.
 So, if you own silver mining stocks that have low production costs while silver prices are increasing, you're typically in a good place.

-The Global X Silver Miners ETF, which has been kicking around for more than a decade now, holds more than 30 companies involved in mining – some are actual miners, while others hold royalty or streaming interests in mining operations.
+The Global X Silver Miners ETF has been kicking around for more than a decade now and holds 40 companies involved in mining – some are actual miners, while others hold royalty or streaming interests in mining operations.

-Top holding Wheaton Precious Metals (WPM, 26% of assets), for instance, currently boasts streaming agreements for 20 operating mines and nine development-stage projects.
-(Just note that like some of SIL's other holdings, it has exposure to gold stocks, too, so it's not perfect silver-mining exposure.)
-No. 3 holding Pan American Silver (PAAS, 9%) is a direct miner with assets throughout the Americas.
+Top holding Wheaton Precious Metals (WPM, 20.8% of assets), for instance, currently boasts streaming agreements for 18 operating mines and 28 development-stage projects.
+(Just note that like some of SIL's other holdings, WPM has exposure to gold stocks, too, so it's not perfect silver-mining exposure.)

-Mining ETFs tend to be pretty top-heavy, and SIL is no exception; more than half its assets are concentrated in the fund's top five holdings, including its massive overweight in Wheaton.
+Mining ETFs tend to be pretty top-heavy, and SIL is no exception; nearly half its assets are concentrated in the fund's top five holdings, including its massive overweight in Wheaton.

 One last thing to note: Silver miners tend to be "jumpier" than silver itself, so when the metal moves, SIL often moves more aggressively in the same direction.

-Admittedly, SIL receives a tepid Neutral rating at Morningstar.
-While the financial services firm applauds the fund's low cost, it believes the current management team is "inadequately equipped," averaging just "three years of portfolio management experience."
+Admittedly, SIL receives a Negative rating at Morningstar.
+While the financial services firm applauds the fund's low cost, it believes the fund manager "could do more to retain its portfolio managers," which average just "five years at this fund."

 Still, for investors who want broad exposure to mining stocks, SIL is worth a closer look.